Skip to Main Content

 Careers

 Working at Scots College means you will be part of a leading, independent, co-educational school.
-We have a team of highly qualified staff who genuinely care about supporting each other and who are committed to providing a top quality education experience for our students.
+You'll be part of a team of highly qualified staff who genuinely care about supporting each other and who are committed to providing a top quality education experience for our students.

 As part of a recent independent review, staff and students at Scots College were asked by an external consultant how they would describe the current culture and feel of Scots College.
 The most common responses are listed below.